UK scraps Covid-19 vaccine deal with French firm Valneva

 The company hopes that, dependent on the results of its continuing trials and sign-off from the UK's Medicines and Healthcare products Regulatory Agency, initial approval could still be granted in 2021.

+Its vaccine is expected to be given as two doses and contains a dead version of coronavirus that cannot cause disease, but should teach the body's immune system how to fight it.

+But given that it is not yet approved for use by UK regulators, it will not affect the current rollout of jabs.
-Speaking to BBC Radio's Good Morning Scotland, Scotland's Health Secretary Humza Yousaf insisted that the Covid-19 vaccine roll-out would not be affected by the cancellation of the contract.

-"We have enough supply even for a booster programme.
-I want to give absolute confidence to anyone listening that we have the supplies necessary to continue to vaccinate and particularly with a booster programme on the horizon," he said.
+Speaking to BBC Radio's Good Morning Scotland, Scotland's Health Secretary Humza Yousaf said: "We have enough supply even for a booster programme.
+I want to give absolute confidence to anyone listening that we have the supplies necessary to continue to vaccinate and particularly with a booster programme on the horizon."

 Mr Yousaf said that while the announcement would be a big set-back for the Livingston plant, he would speak to Valneva to discuss its future.